 Many areas with a grid-iron street pattern and traditional rows of brick homes have been cleared and redeveloped, such as at Cruddas Park in Elswick and at Byker.
-However in Heaton the street pattern and the nineteenth-century built environment remain with terraces including Tyneside flats as well as more upmarket conventional terraced houses (as in the photo at the top of this page).
-In contrast, at High Heaton crescents were laid out adjoining Newton Road in a pattern according with general town planning principles in the 1920s (as seen in the two aerial views below).
+However in Heaton the street pattern and the nineteenth-century built environment remain with terraces including Tyneside flats as well as more upmarket conventional terraced houses.
+In contrast, at High Heaton crescents were laid out adjoining Newton Road in a pattern according with general town planning principles in the 1920s (a contrast evident in the two aerial views below).

 The Tyneside flat was the dominant housing form constructed at the time when the industrial centres on Tyneside were growing most rapidly.
 They can still be found in South Heaton but once dominated the streetscape on both sides of the Tyne.
 They were in fact an improvement on earlier forms of urban dwellings which included back-to-back houses.
 The street pattern was a grid-iron one which made use of every bit of space for development, but paid little attention to the contours of the land on which they were built.
 Most of these flats date from the latter quarter of the nineteenth century until the onset of the First World War in 1914.
 The Tyneside flats were built by speculators looking to invest, rather than factory owners, and rented out privately by their proprietors.